 If due to failure, the subsequent award is not conferred, the original award will remain in place and the original certificate returned to the student.

-The University is able to rescind an award when academic misconduct has been proven after graduation, in accordance with Statute XX paragraph 7.
+The University is able to rescind an award when academic misconduct within the award has been proven after graduation, in accordance with ‘Ordinance XXXVIII: Degrees and other academic distinctions’, paragraph 7.

+For further information about rescinding awards, please see the Appendix to the Guidance on Examination Boards.

 Assessment and Progression

-For undergraduate Programmes, progression is based upon obtaining sufficient credit e.g. 120c to progress from level 4 to level 5, 240c to progress from level 5 to level 6.
-Students who fail more than two thirds i.e. 80 credits are deemed to have failed the level and paragraph D12 sets out the options available to Examinations Boards.
+For undergraduate Programmes, progression is based upon obtaining sufficient credit e.g. 120 credits to progress from level 4 to level 5, 240 credits to progress from level 5 to level 6.
+Students who fail more than two thirds i.e. 80 credits are deemed to have failed the level and paragraph D11 of the Undergraduate Regulations sets out the options available to Examinations Boards.

-Excluding the requirements of programmes with Professional accreditation, progression in postgraduate programmes is often determined at the transition from taught to research element.
-Given the variation in forms and timing of the research element the requirement for this progression should be determined by the programme and stated in the Programme Handbook.
+Excluding the requirements of programmes with professional body accreditation, progression in postgraduate programmes is often determined at the transition from taught to research element.
+Given the variation in forms and timing of the research element, the requirement for this progression should be determined by the programme and stated in the Programme Handbook.

 Compensation